Canaan, NH Demographics

 A map of Canaan's Population by Race

-Of the 100 places in New Hampshire, Canaan is the 84th most populous.
+Canaan is ranked the 91st most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Canaan was ranked the 84th most populous place in the 2020 Census.

 Canaan's White Population